-This THREE ingredient fennel salad is bright in flavor, delicious, crunchy, and perfect served alongside grilled meat and fish, braised dishes and even pasta.
-Just 10 minutes is all it takes to throw this together—but you can also prep it ahead of time and pull it out whenever you need it.
+This 3 ingredient fennel salad is bright in flavor, delicious, crunchy, and perfect served alongside grilled meat and fish, braised dishes and even pasta.
+Just 10 minutes is all it takes to throw this together—but you can also prep it ahead of time and pull it out whenever you’re ready.

 - Fresh fennel bulb